finite-element/finite-element-course/doc/source/practicalities.rst

 Moodle
 ------

-Important announcements and the coursework submission will be conducted via the University's moodle.
+Important announcements and the coursework submission will be conducted via the University's `Moodle <https://moodle.uni.lu>`_.
 Please ensure you are enrolled in this course on Moodle!